Zhengqbbb/qb-coin/README.md

 - [cointop](https://github.com/cointop-sh/cointop): A shell application for tracking cryptocurrencies.I have used it in the early days, but the page is too complicated.
 Since I want to see so much information.
 Then what I should open is the webpage or mobile app, and it seems unable to track Binance Chain information.

 ## Use
+- Interactive terminal can use tab key to complete

 | command | info | 说明 |
 |---------|------|------|
 | `qb` | **Start** running to watch coins price  | 开始运行查看币价 |